yangryu321/TournamentTracker/README.md

 ## What I learned
 ### *About .NetFramework* :
 First time using Microsoft .Net and it was pretty fun.
-It feels very different from the tools I have used before, like Unity. </br>
+It feels very different from the tools I have used </br>
-At that time I was building this project following a tutorial online, I wasn't very familiar with some concepts in .Net  </br>
+before, like Unity.
+At that time I was building this project following a tutorial online, I wasn't very familiar</br>
-, like dependency injection and etc. So you will see me using a public static variable plus a enum and switch to swap  between the two</br>
+with some concepts in .Net , like dependency injection and etc. So you will see me using a public static variable </br>
-databases.
-With the fundametals of c#, it is actually not that hard to get started with .Net.
-The file structure is clear and not  </br>
+plus a enum and switch to swap  between the two databases.
+With the fundametals of c#, it is actually not that hard</br>
-overwhelming.
-It is because of this project that I really started to get interested in .Net development and decided to learn more about  </br>
+to get started with .Net.
+The file structure is clear and not overwhelming.
+It is because of this project that I really</br>
-it.
+started to get interested in .Net development and decided to learn more about it.

 ### *About database and ORM*  :